nlp-yang/blog.penso.info/_drafts/improve-blog-visibility.md

 Plus, Twitter), or be found through [Google](http://www.google.com) search.
 You want to make sure you play nice with all of those.

-Improving your blog visibility can be summarized in 6 points:
+Improving your blog visibility can be summarized in 6 steps:

 1. Make your website load as fast as possible
 2. Generate clean HTML, include meta description tags and clear title